Stuart Loory: Books

-Family
+Personal life

-Loory married Marjorie Dretel of Morristown, New Jersey in 1955.
-They had three children: Joshua, Adam, and Miriam.
-Marjorie and Stuart divorced in the early 1990s.
-In the mid 90s Stuart met Nina Kudriavtseva, while hosting Ted Turner and Jane Fonda in the Czar's Box of the Bolshoi Theater.
-They were married in 1995 and now live in Brooklyn, NY.
-Nina travels back to Moscow many times a year to visit her family there (from a previous marriage), and to be the artistic director of Benois De La Danse, the international ballet awards.
-Stuart has 2 grandchildren from his first son Joshua and his wife Fern Hoppenstand: Matthew Loory and Ilana.
-From his daughter Miriam married to Daniel Krombach, he has: Leah, Joseph, Benjamin, and Jonathan.
+Loory married Marjorie Dretel of Morristown, New Jersey in 1955 with whom he had three children: Joshua, Adam, and Miriam.
+They divorced in the early 1990s.

+In the mid-1990s, Stuart met Nina Kudriavtseva while hosting Ted Turner and Jane Fonda in the Czar's Box at Bolshoi Theatre.
+They married in 1995 and now live in Brooklyn, New York City.
+Nina travels to Moscow many times a year to visit her family there from a previous marriage, and as artistic director of Benois De La Danse, the international ballet awards.
+Stuart has two grandchildren from his first son Joshua and his wife Fern Hoppenstand: Matthew Loory and Ilana.
+From his daughter Miriam, married to Daniel Krombach, he has: Leah, Joseph, Benjamin, and Jonathan.
 From his second marriage, he has two grandchildren: Kostya (Konstantin) and Areseniy (Arsen).
 Both of his Russian half grandchildren come from two marriages of his stepson, Lyoka (Leonid).

+Death

-He died of lung cancer in Brooklyn, New York on January 16, 2015.
+On January 16, 2015, Loory died of lung cancer in Brooklyn.